kfgarrity/ThreeBodyTB.jl/docs/src/ug_fit.md

 Espresso](https://www.quantum-espresso.org/) (QE) DFT calculations from `pw.x` using the `projwfc.x` code to get atomic-wavefunction-projected band structures.

-It may be easiest to consider the fitting example in the `examples/` folder while reading this.
+It may be easiest to consider the fitting example `examples/fit_model.jl` while reading this.

 A brief overview of the steps: